4. Registration for vaccination (including FAQ)

 Without these documents, the vaccination appointment is cancelled and it will not be possible to access the centre for COVID-19 vaccination.

-- People vaccinated from 21st June onwards with two doses of vaccine will receive their COVID certificate directly from their vaccination centre, either digitally in PDF format, or in paper format.
+- People vaccinated from 21st June onwards with two doses of vaccine receive their COVID certificate directly from their vaccination centre, either digitally in PDF format, or in paper format.

 Full details on how to obtain a COVID certificate: COVID certificate for vaccinated persons